-Children under the age of two are most vulnerable to all forms of malnutrition – stunting, wasting, and micronutrient deficiencies – as a result of poor diets, due to their greater need for essential nutrients per kilogram of body weight than at any other time in life.
-Low knowledge of nutrition and aggressive marketing of breastmilk substitutes, contribute to low dietary diversity for children and a reduction in exclusive breastfeeding.
-Recent wage reductions compound these existing issues.
+Children under the age of two are most vulnerable to all forms of malnutrition – stunting, wasting, micronutrient deficiencies, and overweight and obesity – as a result of poor diets, due to their greater need for essential nutrients per kilogram of body weight than at any other time in life.

-According to the global report, children aged 6-23 months living in rural areas or from poorer households are significantly more likely to be fed poor diets compared to their urban or wealthier peers.
-The proportion of children fed the minimum number of recommended food groups was twice as high in urban areas (39 per cent) than in rural areas (23 per cent).
+According to the report, children aged 6-23 months living in rural areas or from poorer households are significantly more likely to be fed poor diets compared to their urban or wealthier peers.
+In 2020, for example, the proportion of children fed the minimum number of recommended food groups was twice as high in urban areas (39 per cent) than in rural areas (23 per cent).

 - Increasing the availability and affordability of nutritious foods – including fruits, vegetables, eggs, fish meat and fortified foods – by incentivizing their production, distribution and retailing.

-- Increasing demand for nutritious and safe foods through multiple communication channels to reach parents and children with easy to understand, coherent information.
+- Increasing the desirability of nutritious and safe foods through multiple communication channels including digital media to reach parents and children with easy to understand, coherent information.